TrelisResearch/arc-agi-2025/o3-tools/README.md

 - Run ARC-AGI tasks with OpenAI models (currently using gpt-4o-mini or o4-mini)
 - Support for code interpreter tools via function calling
-- Comprehensive scoring including pixel accuracy and residual reduction pattern learning
+- Comprehensive scoring including pixel accuracy and binary correctness
 - Budget tracking with token usage and cost estimation
 - Detailed logging of all runs for analysis
 - Support for different datasets and task subsets